-- 1 Return to the Digital Line Cards tab. - 2 From the Select Device Type pull-down list, select ISDN PRI Group List and click Apply. - 3 Select the group that you want to modify. - 4 Click Modify.
-Figure 102 shows the ISDN PRI Modify Group dialog box.
+- 1 On the Digital Line Cards tab, select ISDN PRI Group List from the Select Device Type drop-down list and click Apply. - 2 Select the group that you want to modify. - 3 Click Modify. - 4 Make the changes that you want to the group parameters.
+Click the Help button for more information about dialog box fields. - 5 Enable the On Line check box to bring the group on line.